TjWhale/JS-Game-Framework/README.md

 # JS-Game-Framework
-A simple framework for JS games
+This is a simple framwork for JS games.
+The idea is to have a state machine which can switch to each screen, which is in a seperate file.